Bhavani Sre: Early life

 Bhavani Sre is the daughter of G. Venkatesh and playback singer A. R. Reihana.
 Her elder brother G. V. Prakash Kumar is a music composer, playback singer, actor, and producer.
+As a six month old baby, her crying and laughing noises were used for the song "Poovukkenna Poottu (Halla Gulla)" in Bombay (1995).

 Career

 Bhavani Sre made her debut as an actress in the 2019 Telugu web series High Priestess, which was released on ZEE5.
 In 2020, she acted in Vijay Sethupathi's Tamil film Ka Pae Ranasingam, which was her Tamil acting debut.
 She sang three songs in the 2020 Tamil anthology film Putham Pudhu Kaalai.
 She has acted in Sudha Kongara's segment "Thangam" in the Tamil anthology film Paava Kadhaigal, which was released on Netflix.

 In 2023, Bhavani Sre was cast in Vetrimaaran's film Viduthalai Part 1, it was her first film as a lead actress.